CalistusObeke01/recipe-app/README.md

-# dictionary-app
+# recipe-app
-App that users can search for words and their meanings
+App that enables users search for specific recipe